margoberry17/18-Tableau/README.md

 4. What are the peak hours when bikes are used during the summer months and winter months?

+In 2023, the Summer Peak Hours show a slight spike from 8-9 am with 19K rides and a larger spike from the hours of 5-7 pm with ~30K rides per hour.
+Similarly, for the Winter Peak Hours there is a slight spike from 8-9 am with 11.8K rides and larger spike from 5-7 pm with 15K rides per hour.
+This makes sense since these are commuting hours for work.
+This also shows how winter rides are about half the amount compared to the number of summer rides.

 ![Dash4](https://github.com/margoberry17/18-Tableau/assets/136475202/602f9744-778f-40e3-ba89-750c82bd7e81)

 5. What are the peak start times by weekday?